-- a) The Energy Charge per Lighting Facility per Month is \$.0547 per kWh, for the monthly kWhs of unmetered lighting service specified in this Tariff. - b) The Underground Connection Charge per Month is \$4.14 per Energy Delivery Point serving one or more underground-supplied lighting facility as described in Special Provision 7.a. below. - c) Adjustments to Rates and Charges
+- a) The Energy Charge per Lighting Facility per Month is \$0.0577 per kWh, for the monthly kWh of unmetered lighting service specified in this Tariff. - b) The Underground Connection Charge per Month is \$4.37 per Energy Delivery Point serving one or more underground-supplied lighting facility as described in Special Provision 7.a. below. - c) Adjustments to Rates and Charges